Heathcote, New South Wales

-Heathcote is a suburb, in southern Sydney, in the state of New South Wales, Australia.
-Heathcote is located 36 km south of the Sydney central business district in the Sutherland Shire.
+Heathcote is a suburb of Sydney in the state of New South Wales, Australia.
+The suburb is located 36 km south of the Sydney central business district in the Sutherland Shire of Southern Sydney.
 Heathcote is bordered by Engadine to the north and Waterfall to the south.
 It is bounded by The Royal National Park to the east, and Heathcote National Park to the west.

-Heathcote is separated into two sections by the railway line.
+Heathcote is separated into two sections by a railway line.

-The eastern side is surrounded by the Royal National Park is called Heathcote East, East Heathcote or Heathcote Heights, and there is the highest land value for the entire 2233 postcode, as well as two of the schools and a sports oval.
-This latter area was previously called "Bottle Forest" before the name changed.
-Many residence have tried for decades to change back to this name as the western side land values draw down the land value on the eastern side.

-The eastern side is not steep and rocky with the richest farming lands in the entire Sydney area before the trains, when there was only horse transport.

-South Metropolitan Scouts Association has a camping ground and training centre in Boundary Road.
-A small group of shops is located on the western side, near the railway station on Princes Highway.
+The South Metropolitan Scouts Association has a camping ground and training centre at Boundary Road.
+A small group of shops are located on the western side, near the railway station on Princes Highway.
 The Sutherland Shire Emergency Services Centre is located on the eastern side (Heathcote East / Heathcote Heights), beside the railway station.

-Favoured bushwalking tracks are throughout the Royal National Park access from Engadine railway station and Heathcote East for protection perimeter.
+Favoured bushwalking tracks are throughout the Royal National Park accessed from Engadine railway station and Heathcote East.

 History

 Heathcote was originally known as Bottle Forest.
 There were fourteen town allotments in Bottle Forest in 1842, in what is now Heathcote East.
-In 1835 Surveyor-General Sir Thomas Mitchell (1792–1855) conducted a survey of the area and named it Heathcote, in honour of an officer who had fought with him during the Peninsula Wars against Napoleon.
+In 1835 Surveyor-General Sir Thomas Mitchell conducted a survey of the area and named it Heathcote, in honour of an officer who had fought with him during the Peninsula Wars against Napoleon.

 Heathcote railway station opened in 1886.
-Heathcote Hall (The Hall) was built in Heathcote East in 1887 by Abel Harber, a brick manufacturer.
+Heathcote Hall was built in Heathcote East in 1887 by Abel Harber, a brick manufacturer.
 This grand Victorian house included a tower, which was a symbol of wealth.
 Harber suffered heavy financial losses during the construction of the Imperial Arcade in Sydney and attempted to dispose of the property but the 1892 depression did not help.
 The financial institution became the house's possessor and they arranged with George Adams of Tattersalls to organise a sweepstake with the house as a prize.
 The winner was Mr S. Gillett, a Sydney builder.
 The property was sold to Edmond Lamb Brown in 1901 and as of September 2014 it still stands, though in a "dilapidated" state.
-The movie The Munsters' Scary Little Christmas was filmed at 'The Hall'.
+The movie The Munsters' Scary Little Christmas was filmed at Heathcote Hall.